chris-newsome/chris-newsome/README.md

 ### Hi there 👋, Christopher
 #### I am a software developer

 I write front-end and back-end software.
-I really enjoy learning languages and frameworks like React and React Nativ, as well as Svelte.
-I also enjoy wireframing, UI, UX and design in general.
+I enjoy learning languages and frameworks like React, React Native, and Svelte.
+I also enjoy wireframing, UI, UX, and design in general.

 Skills: REACT / JS / Typescript / HTML / CSS / SVELTE / C# / SQL